Employee-generated content (EGC) is a win-win for businesses and their employees.

 For companies, EGC amplifies the brand voice, attracts top talent, and builds trust with audiences.

-For employees, it offers a platform to share their expertise, grow their personal brands, and feel more connected to their organization’s mission.
+For employees, it offers a platform to share their expertise, grow their personal brands, and feel more connected to their organisation’s mission.

 Because EGC is authentic, coming directly from the employees, it makes it more relatable and trustworthy.
 In fact, there are multiple benefits to incorporating employee advocacy into your employee branding strategy.